-Users must enter the date that the employee will begin their leave, and the app will then automatically calculate the statutory amount that they should be paid, as well as the amount that the company can reclaim in order to cover the costs.
+Users must enter the date that the employee will begin their leave and the app will then automatically calculate the statutory amount that they should be paid as well as the amount that the company can reclaim to cover the costs.

-The app also gives you the opportunity to set up OMP which allows you to set up a policy where you can pay more than the legal minimum to your employees.
+The app also gives you the opportunity to set up OMP allowing you to set up a policy where you can pay more than the legal minimum to your employees.

 For example, should you wish to pay all employees 100% of their salary for the first 10 weeks of maternity leave, and then subsequently pay 50% for the remainder of their leave, then you are able to do so through the app.

-Once all this has been set up, PayFit will automatically calculate the correct amount each time you add an employee to maternity leave.
+Once all this has been set up, PayFit will automatically calculate the correct amount each time one of your employees goes on maternity leave.